Naikintojas800/Movie-shop-catalog/REPORT.md

 * Body/Analysis
   * Polymorphism/inheritance/abstraction/encapsulation

     They are implemented in this class alone:
+    Abstraction is used in the human class it serves as the basis for the Actor ar Director classes
+    Inheritance is used to create the Actor and Director classes from the Human class wich in this case is the father class Polymorphism is used in the method 'Give_awards_received'
+    Encapsulation is used in all 3 classes as all variables are previte and the only way to get them is by using methods

     ```python
     from abc import ABC